Execution of Majidreza Rahnavard: Background

-Basij militiamen have been sent to Iran's major cities to quell the protests that have arisen out of the death of Mahsa Amini.
+Basij militiamen had been sent to Iran's major cities to quell the protests that have arisen out of the death of Mahsa Amini.
 The militiamen are known to attack and detain protesters.
-Some protesters have fought back against the Basij.
-The holy city of Mashhad, Iran's second-largest, has been one of the main locales for protests.
+Some protesters had fought back against the Basij.
+The holy city of Mashhad, Iran's second largest, had been one of the main locales for protests.

 Reported crime

 Mizan, the Iranian news agency that operates under Iran's judiciary system, claimed that Rahnavard fatally stabbed two Basij "student" volunteers, Hossein Zeinalzadeh and Daniyal Rezazadeh, on 17 November 2022 in the city of Mashhad and wounded four others.
 Iranian state television networks aired footage of a man chasing another man around a street corner; the man being chased tripped over a motorbike, and the man chasing him proceeded to stab him and flee afterwards.
 A third man attempted to stop the attack, and the assailant then stabbed the third man to death before fleeing; during his flight from the scene, he allegedly injured four other people, although the footage did not show the four other injuries.
 Officials claimed the assailant was Rahnavard.
 The Mizan report did not provide a motive for the alleged attack.

 Later, officials claimed, Rahnavard attempted to leave the country.
-He was arrested two days later, on November 19.
+He was arrested two days later, on 19 November.

 Court proceedings

 On 2 December, Amnesty International said there were 28 Iranians that could face execution.
 Their list included Rahnavard, who had not yet been sentenced to death but was going through trial proceedings.
 According to Amnesty, none of the 28 Iranians had fair trials or were afforded the right to choose their own attorneys, to be presumed innocent until guilty, or to receive an open door hearing.
 The Islamic Revolutionary Court, in which Rahnavard was convicted, has been criticized internationally for holding these "closed doors" trials and for often not allowing defendants to review the evidence that will be used against them.

 According to Mizan, the official news agency of the judiciary system in Iran, Rahnavard was charged on 24 November 2022 and faced the Islamic Revolutionary Court in Mashhad on 29 November 2022.
-He was indicted of moharebeh (a Farsi word translating to "waging war against God").
+He was indicted of moharebeh (an Arabic word translating to "waging war against God").